nRF24/CircuitPython_nRF24L01/docs/examples.rst

        This will help you comprehend how to configure :py:attr:`~circuitpython_nrf24l01.rf24.RF24.payload_length`.

-For completness, TMRh20's RF24 library uses a default value of 15 for the `ard` attribute, but this Circuitpython library uses a default value of 3.
+For completeness, TMRh20's RF24 library uses a default value of 15 for the `ard` attribute, but this Circuitpython library uses a default value of 3.

 .. csv-table:: Corresponding examples